Curriculum

 • Writing

-The fourth grade writing program encourages students to develop their voice and increase their technical skills.
+The fourth-grade writing program encourages students to develop their voice and increase their technical skills.
 This is accomplished through a variety of writing assignments, specific skill lessons, and individual conferencing.
 The writing program utilizes a workshop model, which involves drafting, revising, and conferencing before final editing and publishing.
-Students work on a combination of assigned topics, as well as, topics of their choice.
-Throughout the writing process students are given an opportunity to share published pieces and works in progress.
+Students work on a combination of assigned topics, as well as topics of their choice.
+Throughout the writing process, students are given an opportunity to share published pieces and works in progress.

 • Mathematics